baziotis/UDFBench/README.md

 ## Publications

-- <b>"UDFBench: A Tool for Benchmarking UDF Queries on SQL Engines"</b>, <br>
+- <b>The UDFBench Benchmark for General-purpose UDF Queries</b>, <br>
 Foufoulas, Yannis, Theoni Palaiologou, and Alkis Simitsis.
+Proceedings of the VLDB Endowment, Vol. 18, No. 9 ISSN 2150-8097.
+- <b>UDFBench: A Tool for Benchmarking UDF Queries on SQL Engines</b>, <br>
+Foufoulas, Yannis, Theoni Palaiologou, and Alkis Simitsis.
 In Companion of the 2025 International Conference on Management of Data, pp. 91-94.
 2025.
-- <b>"The UDFBench Benchmark for General-purpose UDF Queries"</b>, <br>
-Foufoulas, Yannis, Theoni Palaiologou, and Alkis Simitsis.
-Proceedings of the VLDB Endowment, Vol. 18, No. 9 ISSN 2150-8097.

 ---
 ## Disclaimer